 Bio

-I was born and raised in Tucson, Arizona, but now live in the Boston suburbs with my husband, Dan.
-I have lived in the suburbs of many cities as an adult: Phoenix, Washington, D.C., Atlanta, and Cleveland.
-I think New England suits my temperament well, because I have a cold and bleak outlook because I love winter best of all the seasons and revel in the explosion of color in autumn.
+Katherine FernieI was born and raised in Tucson, Arizona, but now am living in the suburbs of Atlanta, Georgia.
+I live with my fiancé (Jack) and my three cats.
+I have lived in the suburbs of many cities as an adult: Phoenix, Washington, D.C., Atlanta, Cleveland, and Boston.
+I think New England suits my temperament well, because I have a cold and bleak heart because I love winter best of all the seasons and revel in the explosion of color in autumn.
 I am a cold weather person, despite (or perhaps because of) being born a desert rat, and I love being near the water.
+At least it rains some in Atlanta and there is green grass and there are trees... so it's still better than the desert.

 In approaching art, I consider that in this society it is easy to overlook the simple beauty of the world around us.
 One of my core philosophies is that beauty and art can be found almost anywhere.
 I take to heart the advice to “stop and smell the roses.”
 As an artist I feel compelled to show the hidden beauty that surrounds us—to explore the shapes and colors that are right in front of us, if we’d only take a moment to see them.
 There is an unfathomable depth of beauty hidden in the intricate details of a pile of leaves; there is a quiet grace to the curve of the shadow of a door handle; something as simple as the splintered wood grain of a worn park bench can be intensely beautiful when examined.
 I also feel there is an appeal to uncertainty in artwork, and to the visualization of the purely internal, emotional, and the surreal.
 I enjoy creating art that makes the viewer question what they are seeing, and then take a closer look.

-All contents © 2008 - 2012 by Katherine (Fernie) Howard, all rights reserved.
+All contents © 2008 - 2013 by Katherine (Fernie) Howard, all rights reserved.
 Contact me

 For upcoming shows and other announcements, join my low-volume mailing list.